Who should start the process to get tested?

 Why is a ministry of the church doing this?

 All throughout scripture we see that God’s people are blessed to be a blessing.
-In this time of great need and uncertainty in our world, the church has the opportunity to be a solution to both physical and spiritual needs.
-By deploying the same partnerships that we’ve been able to provide excellent medical care through the last 7 years, we’re able to open up this additional service to the community.
+In this time of great need and uncertainty in our world, the church can be a solution to both physical and spiritual needs.
+By deploying the same partnerships that we’ve been able to provide excellent medical care through the last 7 years, we’re able to open these additional services to the community.
 In Jeremiah 29:7, the people of God are reminded to seek the welfare of the city they’re in.
-Opening a testing site for the insured and uninsured is just one way we’re able to do that during COVID-19.
+Jumping in to serve during the COVID-19 pandemic is just one way we’ve been able to serve, and we’ll see where God will take us next now that we’ve been able to open our doors.

 What else do people need to know?

-COVID-19 is an ever-changing situation.
-We are excited to serve you in this way, but ask that anyone interested in testing remain flexible and adaptable.
+COVID-19 is still an ever-changing situation.
+We are excited to serve you in this way but ask that anyone interested in testing remain flexible and adaptable.
 Your provider will be your best point of contact for questions on your healthcare needs after testing occurs.

 For general information on COVID-19 and what you can do to protect yourself or treat any symptoms at home, see our website here.